willgeary/DataEngineerCodingTest/README.md

 This repository includes:

-1. The CSV test solution script: `CSV_test_solution.py`
+1. `CSV_test_solution.py`: the CSV test solution script.

-2. A "solution.csv" file of the cleansed "test.csv" data.
+2. `solution.csv`: csv file of the cleansed "test.csv" data.

-3. The web scrape test solution script: `web_scrape_test_solution.py`
+3. `web_scrape_test_solution.py`: The web scrape test solution script.

-4. A "solution.json" file of the scraped company listings data.
+4. `solution.json`: json file of the scraped company listings data.

-5. A python notebook documenting all of my work and troubleshooting, as well as some exploratory data visualizations and map: `Python Notebook.ipynb`
+5. `Python Notebook.ipynb`: A python notebook documenting all of my work and troubleshooting, as well as some exploratory data visualizations, including a map.